symphoniacloud/cicada/docs/SettingUpCicada.md

 ✨  Total time: 324.88s
 ```

-The value of the `Main.CicadaHomePage` Output is useful - that's the home page for running this deployment of Cicada.
+**The value of the `Main.CicadaHomePage` Output is important** - that's the home page for running this installation of Cicada.

 ## Set up GitHub App